ceydaduzgec/graphwalker-selenium-tests/README.md

-Setting up a Graphwalker project:
+## Useful commands to run the project:

 mvn clean install